Best Practices for WebBlocker

 - The policy configuration could be incorrect.
 Make sure the user web traffic is handled by the correct HTTP, HTTPS, or TCP-UDP proxy policy for the WebBlocker action.

-- If you use WebSense Cloud for WebBlocker, the Firebox device may be unable to reach the server, or not receiving a timely response.
-For more information on how to resolve common connection problems for WebSense, see Optimize WebBlocker with Websense performance.
+- If you use WebBlocker Cloud, the Firebox might be unable to reach the server, or might not receive a timely response.
+For more information on how to resolve common connection problems for WebBlocker Cloud, see Optimize WebBlocker Performance.

-- If you use the local WebBlocker server with WatchGuard System Manager (Surfcontrol), make sure that the server is running, and able to reply.
+- If you use the on-premises WebBlocker Server, make sure that the server is running, and able to reply.